 Muslim believers in Christ face many challenges upon the day of their conversion such as, persecution and homelessness.
 Believers can come to the Refuge Center for shelter and discipleship.
 This center is the first of it’s kind in the United States.
 JFM also maintains a Crisis Fund for Muslim background believers in need.

-The Refuge Center was established in 2007, in the Metro New York area.
-The facility is rented from a local church, comprising two apartments above the church’s small sanctuary.
+The Refuge Center, in the Metro New York area, was rented in 2007, and purchased in 2014 with an outstanding mortgage.
+The facility is comprised of two apartments above the church’s small sanctuary.
 The total capacity is 7 beds, including any beds that are used by staff.
 It is the first safe house specifically for MBBs (Muslim Background Believers) in the United States who have recently converted to Christ and are under distress and in need of shelter.
 (Those requesting shelter must provide personal written recommendation from their pastor to apply.)